michaelgroh/building-plans/cube-chair.md

 ## Notes ##

-These instructions as written product a piece that is actually 19 1/8 x 19 1/8 x 18.
+These instructions as written produce a piece that is actually 19 1/8 x 19 1/8 x 18.
 Must reconfigure.

 ## Shopping List ##